-FOLLOWED BY A

-FOUR-ON-THE-FLOOR

-TO PROCESS PEOPLE'S

-GUT REACTIONS
+FOLLOWED BY A FOUR-ON-THE-FLOOR TO PROCESS PEOPLE'S GUT REACTIONS a.
+Outside forces.
+What things can we not control? b.
+Internal barriers.
+Draw a picture of what gets in the way of the vision of success

 BARRIER DRAWING